weusethat/we-use-that/_posts/2012-08-05-metaoptimize.md

 We use [RightSignature](http://rightsignature.com) for executing contracts.
 The interface is very simple, and the signatures the great.
 If clients are puzzled and ask for the contract the old-fashioned way, we use UnityFax.
 The service gives us with our own SF-area fax number, and we send and receive faxes through email.
 It's so damn cheap ($1.99/mo) and works fine.
 You've probably never heard of them, because they suck at branding and SEO.

 For our phone, we use [GrassHopper](http://grasshopper.com).
 Our number is 855-ALL-DATA.
 Because we don't just work on big data, sometimes our clients have small data.
 We care about all data.
-We only discriminate between data when maximizing [separating hyperplanes](http://en.wikipedia.org/wiki/Discriminative_model).
+We only discriminate between data when [modeling conditional distribution](http://en.wikipedia.org/wiki/Discriminative_model).

 We use Google Docs a lot for sharing and collaboration, and evolving documentation that clients might want to edit.